swsnu/swpp2019-team14/README.md

 # Booksbridge

-# Booksbridge SPRINT3 Revision (2019.11.02)
+# Revision (2019.11.02)
+# Booksbridge SPRINT 3

 ## Available Features

-After you run the django backend server & the app, you can try some booksbridge's features.
+By running the django backend server & the react app, you can try some booksbridge's features.
+After installing some packages, you can run our app with `yarn start` and `python manage.py runserver`.

 ### `Sign Up & Sign In`